steem/qwp/README.md

 * ui -- php related UI code
 * unit_tests -- unit tests code

-The qwp router is help to resolve web request to your php module file in modules directory.
+## Request convention
 Typically, a basic web request will be like this:
 * http://somedomain/?m=module1-module2-module3
 * http://somedomain/?m=module1-module2-module3&op=operation
 * http://somedomain/?m=module1-module2-module3&p=edit
 * http://somedomain/?m=module1-module2-module3&p=edit&op=operation

+The qwp router is help to resolve web request to your php module file in modules directory.

 For parameter m, it will used to location the directory in modules.
 In this example, it will locate the directory: 'modules/module1/module2/module3'.
 And you code must be written in that